- Exploring the Outer Hebrides, on the edge of Europe.

 For the winter season the sailings to Lochboisedale on South Uist are from Oban, and arrival days are Monday, Wednesday, Thursday and Friday as the ferry only runs four times a week.

-The best time of year is from early-April to mid-October when the weather is best, most attractions are open and the days are long.
+The best time of year to visit Scotland is from early-April to mid-October when the weather is best, most attractions are open and the days are long.
 Ferries operate less frequently in winter and arrival days may be different.
+The weather is very unpredictable all year, so it is imperative to be prepared for wind, rain, cold, warmth and sunshine!
+Conditions (and forecasts) can vary substantially from one day to the next, so do anticipate a variety of weathers, and embrace them as the Scots do (with a good waterproof and windproof jacket on).

 This independent walking holiday is available to solo walkers but as all our holidays are priced per person based on two sharing, there is a single supplement payable to cover the additional costs that are not shared.
 If you require single rooms within your party we will of course try our best to accommodate your request, subject to availability.